dnfield/flutter_svg/README.md

 ## Getting Started

 This package provides a wrapper around Dart implementations of SVG parsing, including SVG path data.
-In particular, it provides efficient `BytesLoader` implementations for [`package:vector_graphics`](https://pub.dev/packages/vector_graphics).
+In particular, it provides an efficient `BytesLoader` implementations for [`package:vector_graphics`](https://pub.dev/packages/vector_graphics).
 This package is easier to use but not as performant as using the `vector_graphics` and `vector_graphics_compiler` packages directly.
 Those